Unlimited data mobile plans in Australia April 2025: compare plans from Telstra, Optus, Vodafone and more

 One of Dodo's most affordable plans gives you a healthy 30GB of monthly data for an equally healthy AU$14p/m for the first 3 months.

 This plan solely uses the Optus 4G network, which will inherently limit the maximum download speeds you can achieve.
-If you know you'll want something a little faster and potentially more reliable, you can move up to the 40GB plan with access to Optus' 5G network (speeds capped at 100Mbps) for AU$16.50p/m for the first 3 months.
+If you know you'll want something a little faster and potentially more reliable, you can move up to the 40GB plan with access to Optus' 5G network (speeds capped at 100Mbps) for AU$16.50p/m over the first 3 months.
 After this, the plan reverts to its regular AU$33p/m charge.

 Belong